All Episodes

 Just sitting there hoping something happens.

-The will it thing.
+You know, the will it thing.

-So I'm opposed to any sort of superstitious understanding of how the universe will will bury, will bring gifts to your door.
+So I'm opposed to any sort of superstitious understanding of how the universe will bury, will bring gifts to your door.

 However, if you think about what you want every day and you write it down, it is way more likely to happen.